-OverviewThe Greater Portland Economic Development District (GPEDD), staffed by Greater Portland Inc, is a not-for-profit organization working in Clackamas, Multnomah, and Washington counties in Oregon and Clark County in Washington.
+OverviewThe Greater Portland Economic Development District (GPEDD), doing business as Greater Portland 2020 and staffed by Greater Portland Inc, is a not-for-profit organization working in Clackamas, Multnomah, and Washington counties in Oregon and Clark County in Washington.
 GPEDD is funded primarily through grants awarded by the U.S. Department of Commerce’s Economic Development Administration (EDA).
 GPEDD focuses on economic development and the following tasks:

-- Leads the regular update to the Comprehensive Economic Development Strategy (CEDS) for the EDA
+- Leads the regular update to the Comprehensive Economic Development Strategy (CEDS) for the EDA, known as Greater Portland 2020

 - Coordinates regional responses to U.S. federal government economic development grant opportunities, such as the Investing in Manufacturing Communities Partnership (IMCP) and the Jobs and Innovation Accelerator Challenge (JIAC) grants